 The route is a worry for most trainees.
 They don't want to get lost but they will be nervous, everyone is.
 Tell them how you will give route directions.
 Keep it simple and safe.
-Explain how you will give a commentary from the front passenger seat if it is practical.
-This is a good way for trainees to learn but they must not be overloaded.
-Keep to their skill level, not yours.

-Understand the difference between defensive and advanced driving.
-Very simply, we could say that defensive driving is a passive way of driving.
+Understand the difference between defensive and advanced riding.
+Very simply, we could say that defensive riding is a passive way of riding.
 See a problem and slow or change road position to defend from it, or from the mistakes of others.
-An advanced driver may well look to create a better position for safety much earlier, or command a position to prevent another road user taking some safety space away.
+An advanced rider may well look to create a better position for safety much earlier, or command a position to prevent another road user taking some safety space away.